User User name Password

 Actually it is Plasma TV's that are less expensive and as far as I know it always has been.
 I work in Audio Visual Sales.
 A 50" Panasonic Full HD Plasma retails for about $3,000, where a 52" Sony or Samsung Full HD LCD TV will be around the $4,500 mark (Australian $$).

-This message has been edited since posting.
-Last time this message was edited on 23 May 2008 18:34
+This message has been edited since its posting.
+Latest edit was made on 23 May 2008 @ 6:34

 Personally i would like to know more numbers within specific sizes of TV.
 Lets face it most LCD sales are probably in the 15-37 inch range where there are little or no plasmas available!!
 And someone said they are sorry for people who bought rear projections?
 Just like LCD or plasma there are crap rear projection and great rear projection.
 You show me where i can buy a 60" LCD or Plasma in 1080p with the brightness, contrast, and response of my Sony 60A2000 SXRD AND at a resonable price!